grishy/go-avahi-cname/README.md

 # What is go-avahi-cname?

 It is a simple and lightweight project that allows you to publish CNAME records pointing to the local host over multicast DNS using the **Avahi** daemon, which is widely available in most Linux distributions.
-This means that you can access your local host using different names from any device on the same network, as long as they support Apple’s Bonjour protocol, which is compatible with Avahi.
+This means that you can access your local host using different names from any device on the same network, as long as they support mDNS.

 ## Goals

-Here are some of the benefits of using go-avahi-cname:

 - **✅ No dependencies** - Requires only the Avahi daemon.
 - **✅ Small footprint**